 Pistacia vera of the family Anacardiaceae, the cashew family

 This is a small tree, primarily a producer of nuts and is normally only available in small sizes for turning, not as lumber.
-The cracks in the cutoff pieces that I show as my own samples illustrate how difficult this would can be to dry properly (no attempt was make on these, as they ARE cutoffs, but still, you see what I mean)
+The cracks in a couple of my own samples show how difficult this wood can be to dry properly (no attempt was made on these, as they ARE cut-offs, but still, you see what I mean)

-The pics here of my own samples are all pics of four samples that were provided by
+The remainder of the pics in this section of my own samples are all pics of four samples that were provided by

 Kathy marshall, whom I thank for these and other contributions to the site